oshurecat/NeutralInModes/README-en.md

 ## Development collaborators
 - [DekoKiyo](https://github.com/Dekokiyo)※Dereactors, etc.
-- To all discord participants
+- To all discord participants.
-- Members of the Sansai Boat
+- Members of the Sansai Boat.
-- The people of Shure Village
+- The people of Shure Village.

 ## Contents
 ### Commands